onlyafly/number-headings-obsidian/README.md

 | Remove numbering from all headings in document  | None by default |
 | Save settings to front matter                   | None by default |

+## Version History

+### 1.6.0 (August 14, 2021)

+* Simplified the front matter settings to use a single key

+### 1.5.1 (August 14, 2021)

+* Fixed some bugs where "undefined" sometimes got printed at the start of lines after user removed a heading

 ## Credits

 I was inspired partially by the Obsidian plugin <https://github.com/hipstersmoothie/obsidian-plugin-toc> and some of the code logic is descended from that plugin.
 Thanks!